mstksg/inCode/copy/entries/sum-types-and-subtypes-and-unions.md

-I do mention in [a blog post about different types of existential lists][type-safety], however, that this "container of instances" type is much less useful in Haskell than in other languages for many reasons.
-For one, because Haskell gives you a whole wealth of functionality to operate over homogeneous parameters (like `[a]`, where all items have the same type) that jumping to heterogeneous lists gives up so much.
-Another reason is that that "widget container" patterns in other languages often resort to runtime reflection of time information, which means in practice you'd have to add an extra `Typeable` constraint to your existentials to use the same way you'd use them in OOP languages, which usually implicitly include this.
+I do mention in [a blog post about different types of existential lists][type-safety], however, that this "container of instances" type is much less useful in Haskell than in other languages for many reasons, including the up/downcasting issues mentioned above.
+In addition, Haskell gives you a whole wealth of functionality to operate over homogeneous parameters (like `[a]`, where all items have the same type) that jumping to heterogeneous lists gives up so much.

 [type-safety]: https://blog.jle.im/entry/levels-of-type-safety-haskell-lists.html